European Commission awards Virginia Tech a Jean Monnet Center of Excellence

 Last spring, the European Commission provided Virginia Tech with a Jean Monnet Chair — a crucial step in the process of earning a Jean Monnet Center.
 Stivachtis serves as the Jean Monnet Chair in addition to his roles as associate chair in the Department of Political Science, director of the International Studies Program, and university coordinator for the Diplomacy Lab program.

-The Center for European Union and Trans-European Space will offer interdisciplinary and multidisciplinary courses and degree programs covering social sciences and humanities and will be open to students in all disciplines across the university.
+The Center for European Union, Transatlantic, and Trans-European Space Studies will offer interdisciplinary and multidisciplinary courses in social sciences and the humanities that will be open to students in all disciplines across the university.

 Jean Monnet was one of the founders of the European Union in the 1950s.
 The Jean Monnet Program is part of Erasmus+, the European Union’s education, youth, and sports initiative.